 Bowls such as these had no ceremonial or religious use; they are purely decorative.
 Their shape is supposedly based on Burmese monks’ begging or alms bowls (one of the eight parikkharas or possessions allowed a monk).
+Such a monk’s bowl is known as a thabeik in Burma.
 In turn, such bowls are based on a bowl that the Buddha himself is said to have used.
 But although the shape of such bowls is based on the monk’s begging bowl, ironically, Burmese monks are prohibited from touching gold or silver.
 Accordingly, Burmese silversmiths did not use their skills on religious objects unlike silversmiths in other Buddhist lands such as Tibet or Sri Lanka, however, this did not stop the faithful from presenting items made of silver to monasteries and temples as acts of merit.

 The example here is in fine condition.

 Fraser-Lu, S., Silverware of South-East Asia, Oxford University Press, 1989.

 Fraser-Lu, S., Burmese Crafts: Past and Present, Oxford University Press, 1994.

 Tilly, H.L., The Silverwork of Burma (with Photographs by P. Klier), The Superintendent, Government Printing, 1902.

 Tilly, H.L., Modern Burmese Silverwork (with Photographs by P. Klier), The Superintendent, Government Printing, 1904.